What’s the difference between general liability and professional liability insurance? We get asked this question a lot.

 These examples are related to work you do as a professional rather than physical risks.

 NEXT Insurance helps small business owners create customized, affordable insurance packages.
-Aside from general and professional liability insurance, we also offer workers’ compensation insurance, commercial auto, commercial property and business owner’s policy to cover your business.
+Aside from general and professional liability insurance, we also offer workers’ compensation insurance, commercial property and business owner’s policy to cover your business.

 Get your instant insurance quote today.